The latest expert opinions, articles, and guides for the Java professional.

 - Data manipulation queries – what you typically think of when you talk about SQL: select, update, insert operations etc.

-In this post we’ll mostly look at the data manipulation queries and try to explain how you want to use them.
+In our MySQL query cheat sheet, we’ll mostly look at the data manipulation queries and try to explain how you want to use them.

 Data manipulation queries are used to retrieve the data from the database, and create or update the records in it.
 To retrieve the data, you query it, starting your command with the SELECT clause.